selective focus photography of popcorns

 Trusting God

-The last question Jesus had asked me, was if I would be willing to toss out the overdone popcorn if it taste bad.
-My answer had been a quick, of course I would.
-I had plenty of popcorn I could cook.
 I had thought it was a silly question, because Jesus had to know I had an extra bag purchased.
 Having enough popcorn is important to me.
 That question was bittersweet emotionally for me.
-It made me glade I could afford to keep my popcorn in stock, which had not always been possible.
-I was grateful to God for seeing me through the lean years in my life where popcorn would have been substituted for something more practical.
-I realized I was not just grateful, but also a little sad for those I love and are praying for, those that are struggling because of the economy and their jobs.
-I realized I needed to let go of the sadness and trust God was working on my prayers.
-He has reminded me again, that He loves them more than I do.
+It made me glad I could afford to keep my popcorn in stock, which was not always possible.
+I was grateful to God for seeing me through the lean years, where popcorn would have been substituted for something more practical.
+I realized I appreciated that I was not struggling to afford non-essential items, and I am a little sad for those still struggling through their lean years.
+I realized I needed to let go of my sadness and trust that God was working on my prayers for them.
+He has reminded me again that He loves those I love more than I do.

-© Rebecca 2024, GrandmaCanLearn.com Blog, All Rights Reserved.
+© Rebecca 2024, GrandmaCanLearn.com Blog, All Rights Reserved—2025 revision.

 0